 Nick's is the only barbecue restaurant in North Nashville that is not owned and operated by African Americans.
 It is also the only one at which you have to order through a bulletproof glass window.
 This makes for a rather bleak dining atmosphere.
 But what about the food?

-At this point in this series of reports, I have gotten very used to finding pickles on my barbecue sandwich.
+At this point in this series of reports, I have gotten very used to finding pickles on my barbecue sandwich (is this a Nashville thing?).
 But Nick's takes it to another level - there were 12 pickles on this sandwich.
-Even if you were a pickle fanatic, however, I'm not sure that a dozen dill chips could salvage this sandwich.
-The pork was plenty juicy, having benefitted from a dousing of vinegar-based sauce.
+But even if you were a pickle fanatic, I'm not sure a dozen dill chips could salvage this sandwich.
+The pork was plenty juicy, having benefited from a dousing of vinegar-based sauce.
 But much like Whitts and their bevy of copycats, this just doesn't taste like barbecue.
 There is no smoke and little to no seasoning on the meat.

 With this order of Nick's ribs, we may have a new world record for number of pickles used as a garnish.
 Twenty-two!
 Again, though, the product underneath failed to deliver.
 These ribs were bland and dry.
 A dip in Nick's signature Worcestershire-heavy barbecue sauce makes them much more tolerable.

 Across the river and in the heart of Bordeaux sits Joe's Bar-B-Que & Fish.
 Joe's is drive-thru only and boasts an extensive menu.

 The barbecue sandwich with slaw is one big mess.
 This is another sandwich that you should not even think about trying to pick up.
 The bottom bun is buried under a mound of saucy pulled pork, coarsely chopped slaw and pickles.
 The pork is so saturated with thick ketchup-based barbecue sauce that it almost has the consistency of a sloppy joe.
 Nice smoky pork flavor under that all that sauce, though.